Quick & Easy Post-Run Rope Stretch Routine

 Stretching Your Calves With a Rope

 Another muscle to target as a runner is the calf.
-You can put your leg as you would in the first hamstring stretch.
-Keeping the leg up, pull on the rope until you feel a stretch in your calf and repeat.
+You can put your leg in the same position as you would in the first hamstring stretch.
+Keeping the leg up, pull on the rope until you feel a stretch in your calf, and repeat.

 You can also sit up with your leg in front of you (straight or bent) and try the same movement.

 There are many ropes out there that will work for rope stretching.

 My main advice is to avoid getting a stretchy rope—you know the kind that is like a giant rubber band.

 Why should you not get a rubber band like rope for rope stretching?
 Two big reasons: